yoeo/software-tech-test/README.md

   with the [PEP8](https://www.python.org/dev/peps/pep-0008/).
 * Unit tests can be added with notes about how to run them.
 * Authentication support can be added to Fanbase web API.
-* Improvements to the tools can be proposed in the `NOTES.md` file.
+* Improvements to the specification or the implementation of the tools can be proposed in the `NOTES.md` file.

 ## Troubleshooting